 In summary, the DeWalt DCP580 is very portable and convenient.
 I do not doubt that it is accurate.
 And, I appreciate that it can be set to such a shallow cut depth of 1/256th of an inch per pass.
 This tool now has a place in my toolbox for future projects.
 Because I did not have this for previous projects I had to find other ways to do similar things.

-- The hand planer featuring 30,000 cuts per minute achieves a fast removal rate
+- 30,000 cuts per minute achieve a fast removal rate

 My only complaint is operator error and my inability to create a good reference point to plane flat.
 This ridge beam is too large to place on my workbench in my garage.
 If I were to think more about it I’m sure I could have developed a jig to help with planing.